FroztySeven/BetterDiscord/Addons for Beard Material Theme/Tooltips/README.md

-# Tooltips Document - v1.0 FroztySeven
+# Tooltips Document
 Here is a collection of my own creations inspired by the new default black tooltips in Discord, with Beard Material theme animations
 **__NOTICE: CSS Codes on this document should work with any themes ✓__**

-## Black Pulsating Tooltips
+## Black Pulsating Tooltips - v1.0

 ### Preview
 ![](https://vgy.me/666ivb.gif) ![](https://vgy.me/htnABi.gif)